Paddling the Namekagon River

-The Namekagon is one of Wisconsin's premier, flatwater, canoeing and kayaking rivers, and is immensely popular for multi-day trips.
-From Namekagon Lake, the river starts out as a small cold-water trout stream, then meanders, narrow and intimate, through a varied landscape of northern lowland forest, bog-and-fen, and open marsh.
+The Namekagon is one of Wisconsin's premier flatwater, canoeing and kayaking rivers; immensely popular for multi-day trips.
+From Namekagon Lake, the river starts out as a small cold-water trout stream and then meanders, narrow and intimate, through a varied landscape of northern lowland forest, bog-and-fen and open marsh.
+Numerous islands populate the river.
 Below Hayward, the river rushes through several low hazard whitewater rips between narrow, wooded banks.
-Numerous islands populate the river.
 Occasionally the river settles into a lake environment, wide and slow, through open wetlands where birdlife is abundant.

-As the river approaches the confluence with the St Croix, nearly all signs of development disappear.
-Beautiful stands of quaking aspen, birch, oak and maple dominate the surrounding forest along with tall pines and spruce, which often canopy high sandy banks.
-The river presents a fantastic, mostly quiet-water float through the northwoods for single and multi-day excursions!
+As the river approaches the confluence with the St Croix, nearly all signs of human development disappear.
+Beautiful stands of quaking aspen, birch, oak and maple dominate the surrounding forest along with tall pines and spruce.
+The forest often canopies high sandy banks, especially on the outside of river-bends.
+Overall, the Namekagon presents a fantastic, mostly quiet-water float through the northwoods for single and multi-day excursions!

 The Namekagon is an excellent canoe/kayak-camping river.
-Paddlers will find more than sixty group and individual sites along the riverway.
-The National Park Service maintains all the riverside campsites and all sites include a clearing for tents (often shaded!), a fire-ring, and a rustic toilet.
-Picnic tables and water are located at some of the campsites, primarily at the group sites.
-Several of the sites are accessible by car (Earl Park, Howell Landing, and West Howell Landing).
-The individual sites accommodate up to three tents and / or eight people, while the group sites hold up to six tents and / or sixteen people.
+The National Park Service maintains more than sixty group and individual sites along the riverway.
+All sites include a clearing for tents (often shaded!), a fire-ring and a rustic toilet.
+Picnic tables and water are located at some of the campsites - primarily at the group sites.
+Several of the sites are accessible by car, including: Earl Park, Howell Landing, and West Howell Landing.
+Individual sites accommodate up to three tents and / or eight people, while the group sites hold up to six tents and / or sixteen people.
 There are no fees for accessing, camping, or parking in any of the National Scenic Riverway areas.
 All sites are on a first come basis.
 Visitors will also find several privately owned campgrounds located nearby.